How to file a complaint in consumer court?

 Who is a consumer?

 The complainant himself/herself can present the complaint in person.
-In the case of death of the consumer, the legal heir or representative may file a case.
+In the case of the death of the consumer, the legal heir or representative may file a case.
 Besides, in the public interest any registered voluntary consumer association, State or Central Government, may also approach the consumer courts.
 One or more consumers having the same interest can jointly file the case.

 There is no compulsion that a lawyer has to represent on behalf of the consumer.
-If the complainant is busy and doesn’t want to attend the hearing, a close relative of the consumer may appear in the court if a lawyer is not engaged for the purpose.
+If the complainant is busy and doesn’t want to attend the hearing, a close relative of the consumer may appear in court if a lawyer is not engaged for the purpose.

 What is to be done before filing a complaint?

-Before filing a complaint the consumer needs to give notice to the opposite party of the fact of any deficiency in service or of the unfair trade practice and ask for make good of loss suffered by the complainant by replacing the product or returning the value paid for the product or service.
+Before filing a complaint the consumer needs to give notice to the opposite party of the fact of any deficiency in service or of the unfair trade practice and ask to make good of the loss suffered by the complainant by replacing the product or returning the value paid for the product or service.
 The consumer may approach the consumer court only when the supplier of goods or services denies or disputes the allegation contained in the complaint or neglects the complaint.

 Where to lodge the complaints?